lavaeater/turbo-rocket-ultra/README.md

 ## Roadmap

 The road map is incomplete and exists offline in an art journal.
-The inspiration for the game is of course the classic games Thrust, Gravity Force and Turbo Raketti - games where you control a ship with thrust and rotation and can shoot some.
+The inspiration for the game is of course the classic games Thrust, Gravity Force and Turbo Raketti - games where you control a ship with thrust and rotation and can shoot some kind of projectile.
+In the current implementation, there is gravity and some randomly distributed obstacles - but no map to speak of.
+My dream game would be a co-op team shooter, or something.

+Rather, my dream game is a procedurally generated mega-rpg-world without boredom but with actual live AI people... nah.

+This game will also seek inspiration from such great games as Lovers in a Dangerous Spacetime and South Park Tower Defense.
+So, I want to have co-op, perhaps with two or more players controlling one ship.

+Anyways, the roadmap is this:

+* Ship with Steering and Propulsion <- DONE!
+* Shooting <- DONE!
+* I am not certain

+If I want the multiplayer aspect to work, I should try controller support.
+But perhaps I want the racing component?
+Or is it the AI-controlled enemies that I want?
+Different types of weapons?
+What should be next?

+Next should probably be the feature that requires the least work to make it a "game".
+So, so far we can fly, we can shoot, but we cannot die, we cannot win.

+So the next feature will be ship collisions.

+* Collisions with ship

 ## Alla framsteg KAN ju noteras här?